Faculty Biographies

 Montana native Korine Fujiwara is a founding member of the Carpe Diem String Quartet, a devoted and sought-after chamber musician and teacher, and a gifted composer and arranger.

-Ms. Fujiwara was the Artist-in-Residence for the string program at the Tacoma School of the Arts and teaches violin at Pacific Lutheran University in Tacoma, WA.
+Ms. Fujiwara is Professor of violin and viola at Pacific Lutheran University in Tacoma, Washington.
 She served for many years on the music faculty of Ohio Wesleyan University and is in great demand for master classes and clinics throughout the United States.
+Korine’s students have been accepted into the performance programs of such institutions as Indiana University, Cincinnati College Conservatory, and Northwestern University to continue their musical studies.

 Website: korinefujiwara.com/